 There is a beautiful story in the Ramayana concerning a young man named Shravan Kumar who is devoted to his parents.
 Both of Shravan’s parents are blind and cannot take care of themselves; they depend exclusively on Shravan for their day-to-day needs.
 One day, the parents tell Shravan that they are now getting very old and they might die at any time.
 Before they die, they want to go on a pilgrimage.
 Since they are blind and old, they cannot walk great distances.
 Therefore, Shravan creates a carrier for this parents out of two wooden hampers (commonly made out of dry wooden sticks).
 He makes his two parents sit on the two hampers and carries them to numerous places of pilgrimage.

-During this pilgrimage, Shravan comes to a place near Ayodhya, which was at that time ruled by King Daśaratha—the father of Lord Rama.
+During the travel to places of pilgrimage, Shravan comes to a place near Ayodhya, which was at that time ruled by King Daśaratha—the father of Lord Rama.
 Shravan’s parents are thirsty, and it is rather late in the night.
 They ask Shravan to find some water for them, and Shravan goes looking for water, finds the river Sarayu and starts filling a pot with water.
 While Shravan is filling his water pot, King Daśaratha is out hunting.
-He hears the gurgling of the water pot that Shravan is filling and thinks that it must be an animal drinking water from the river; he shoots an arrow, which hits Shravan, who cries in pain.
+He hears the gurgling of the water pot that Shravan is filling and thinks that it must be an animal drinking water from the river; he shoots an arrow in the dark, which hits Shravan, who cries in pain.

-On hearing the voice of a human being, King Daśaratha is shocked.
-He runs to the bank of the river to find Shravan lying in a pool of blood.
-Shravan tells the King that his parents are waiting for him to return with a pot of water, and the King must give them the pot of water and tell them about their son’s death.
+On hearing the cries of a human being, King Daśaratha is shocked because he intended to kill an animal, not a human being.
+He runs in direction where he had shot the arrow only to find Shravan lying in a pool of blood.
+Shravan tells the King that his parents are waiting for him to return with water, and the King must give them the pot filled with water and tell them about their son’s demise.
 Shravan then dies.
-With trembling hands, King Daśaratha finds Shravan’s parents, gives them water and then informs them of the accidental death of their son.
+With deep remorse, King Daśaratha finds Shravan’s parents, gives them water and then informs them of the accidental death of their son.
 Both parents are struck by grief, and decide to give up their lives, as there is no one left to take care of them.
 Before leaving their bodies, they tell King Daśaratha, that he too will die out of separation from his beloved son—which eventually comes true when Lord Rama is sent to the forest for fourteen years to fulfill His step-mother’s request.

 The Importance of Heroic Stories

-Every society feeds stories to its people.
+Every society feeds stories to its people, particularly during their childhood.
 These stories are about two classes of individuals—which we broadly call heroes and villains.
 By defining the traits of heroes and villains, society defines how it expects its members to behave ideally, and what it doesn’t want its members to do.
-Once these stories are set, they acquire mythic status, and ordinary men are elevated to the status of heroes.
+Once these stories are set, they acquire mythic status, and men or women are elevated to heroes and villains.

-A modern example of such a story is the American Dream which represents the idea that a common man can become rich, successful, and famous through the sheer dint of their hard work in a society that encourages rather than hinders their progress.
+A modern example of such a story is the American Dream which represents the idea that a common man can become rich, successful, and famous through the sheer dint of their hard work and brilliance.
 John D. Rockefeller is one of the earliest people who epitomized this dream; he grew up in rather difficult conditions but through a combination of hard work and guile became the world’s richest man.
 Andrew Carnegie is another early example of such cult status because he too grew up in impoverished conditions and rose to be extremely rich, and philanthropic.
 In recent times, Bill Gates and Steve Jobs have attained mythic and cult status by giving up education—at a huge risk—to pursue their personal dreams, and indeed became successful.
-The technology world tells their stories over and over; their lives are taught in entrepreneur schools as case studies.
+The business and technology world tells their stories over and over; their lives are taught in entrepreneur schools as case studies.

-All societies are built on stories.
+All societies are built on stories of great highs and immense lows.
 We cannot change society without changing their stories.
-In fact, you cannot even transform your life without the story of some role model, hero, or superman, who you are going to follow.
+In fact, you cannot even transform your life without the story of a role model, hero, or superman, who you are going to follow.
 If you haven’t heard of great stories, or you were never inspired by such stories, your life is probably insipid.
 Everyone who is leading an inspired life has a role model or a hero.